synqs/Electronics/README.md

 This project is licensed under the terms of the MIT license.

-# Electronics in the SynQS collaboration
+# Electronics in SynQS

 Here we have several electronics projects.
+Feel free to use and improve them.

 ## balancedphotodiode

-This was a bachelor project by Lilo Höcker.
 It was used for a balanced PD design in a polarization spectroscopy and worked fine.
+Designed initially by Lilo Höcker.

 ## simplePDboard